 What is the Three Strikes Law?

-The three strikes law or “multiple offender” law allows the district attorney to charge a person as a multiple or habitual offender after he has been convicted of more than one felony offense.
+The three strikes law or “multiple or habitual offender” law allows the district attorney to charge a person as a multiple or habitual offender after he has been convicted of more than one felony offense.
 A felony in Louisiana is a crime that is punishable by imprisonment “at hard labor” and includes nearly all violent offenses, drug offenses, theft and fraud offenses, sex offenses, and more.
+The strike law originated in California in the early 1990s and has since been adopted by various states, each with its own adaptations.

-A person who is convicted of a felony offense in Louisiana will face much harsher penalties for subsequent felonies.
+A person who is previously convicted of a felony offense in Louisiana will face much harsher penalties for subsequent felonies.
+The severe legal implications for a person convicted of multiple felony offenses include the potential for lengthy prison sentences, including life imprisonment without parole.
 Prior felony convictions received in other states may be considered if the crime would be a felony had it been committed in Louisiana.
 One who receives a second felony conviction faces a much longer sentence than the minimum allowance because the first conviction works as an aggravating factor, escalating the penalties.

 Second Felony Conviction Guidelines